DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/prometheus/README.md

 ![time-series](./time-series.png)

-### Job vs Instance vs Target
+#### Job vs Instance vs Target

-`Job` is a collection of instances with the same purpose.
-An `instance` is a `<host>:<port>` representation.
-While `target` is an object that holds information such as what labels to apply, any authentication required to connect, or other information that defines how the scrape will occur.
+- `Job` is a collection of instances with the same purpose.
+- `instance` is a `<host>:<port>` representation.
+- `target` is an object that holds information such as what labels to apply, any authentication required to connect, or other information that defines how the scrape will occur.

 ![jobs-instances](jobs-instances.png)